Visiting Bhutan in April: Best Time for Spring Blooms, Festivals, and More

 Bhutan Weather in April

 April is the start of the blooming season of the rhododendron in Bhutan, which will continue to early July.
-The blossoms of the rhododendron in Bhutan are considered to be the equivalent of cherry blossoms in Japan and are just as famous.
+The blossoms of the rhododendron in Bhutan are famous, covering the land in a vibrant tapestry of color that is particularly beautiful during April.
 There are 49 species of rhododendrons in Bhutan.
-Many works of art use the flower as a symbol of pure and divine beauty and dozens of Bhutanese songs about the flowers.
+Many works of art use the flower as a symbol of pure and divine beauty, and dozens of Bhutanese songs about the flowers.

-There are a huge number of places, both natural in the wild and in gardens and parks, where you can see this beautiful blossom covering the trees with colors of pink, white, and crimson-red.
-All across the open hillsides and mountain slopes, you will find the rhododendron forests in full bloom, and there is no trek in Bhutan that does not pass through or near a forest of rhododendron trees.
+There are a huge number of places, both natural in the wild and in gardens and parks, where you can see the beautiful blossoms covering the trees with colors of pink, white, and crimson-red.
+All across the open hillsides and mountain slopes, you will find the rhododendron forests in full bloom, and all treks in Bhutan that pass through or near a forest of rhododendron trees.

 Bhutan Trek in April to See Rhododendron Flowers